princomp/princomp.github.io/source/lectures/oop/properties.md

 ## In More Details

-- Note that in a property, `value` is what is called a *[contextual keyword](https://learn.microsoft.com/en-us/dotnet/csharp/language-reference/language-specification/lexical-structure#644-keywords)*: it is not a reserved word in C# (it could be used as an identifier),  but *inside a property* it refers to something special, the value that is assigned to the property.
+- Note that in a property, `value` is what is called a *[contextual keyword](https://learn.microsoft.com/en-us/dotnet/csharp/language-reference/language-specification/lexical-structure#644-keywords)*: it is not a reserved word in C# (it could be used as an identifier),  but *inside a property* it refers to something special, the name of the set method parameter.
 - In the following code:

     ```